 Some books start with an assignment

-Several years ago, the women’s ministry from a church in Houston invited me to speak at their annual Spring Banquet.
+Several years ago, a church women’s group in Houston invited me to speak at their annual Spring Banquet.
 I prepared a deck of PowerPoint slides and delivered my talk to small crowd of about 100 ladies.
-Several of them approached me afterwards and asked whether I’d published the material I’d just shared in book form, as they wished to review it and share it with friends and family members.
+Several asked afterwards whether the material I shared had been published in book form.
+Some wanted to review it.
+Others wished to share it with friends and family members.

 Although I’d never written a book on that particular topic beforehand, I had more than enough material to do so.
-(I have to be careful when speaking not to overwhelm my audience with too much information.
+(I’ve had to learn when speaking not to overwhelm my audience with too much information.
 Otherwise, it feels akin to drinking water from a fire hydrant.)
-Those requests were just the nudge I needed to write Balance: The Art of Minding What Matters Most.
+Those requests were all the nudge I needed to write Balance: The Art of Minding What Matters Most.